daisvke/pushswap_tester/README.md

 ```
 ./pstester -e
 ```
-* Swho help section:
+* Show help section:
 ```
 ./pstester -h
 ```

 ## Description
+* You can set your own values in config.sh.
-* A log is generated for each test and is saved in the "log" file
+* A log is generated for each test and is saved n the "log" file.
+*